jenkiim/portfolio-jennifer/docs/assignments/assignment1.md

 - **You mentioned that being on the left is a trend.
 What are your thoughts on that?**
 - She thinks it’s definitely a trend to be on the left.
 She talks about how if someone posts something homophobic, they get slammed in the comments.
 Especially on Tik Tok, conservative people will get bashed like crazy.
 She thinks that the conservatives get it the worst.
 She thinks it’s herd mentality and thinks that’s what humans are like.
 If social media didn’t exist, herd mentality would still exist.
 If her friends said something, she would parrot it.
 “People are afraid to have their own opinion and get judged for it.”
 People are often friends with people who have the same values.
 Social media has two sides, she follows trends and she also uses it to look at all perspectives to get her own opinions.
 She thinks both sides exist and thinks maturity is important in how people use social media.
 She thinks that it’s not the point to compare if Israeli people or Palenstinians have it worse and thinks the government is the issue.
 She thinks people are scared to speak up, which is the larger issue.
 - **There have been discussions about creating social media platforms tailored to specific political viewpoints, like a conservative-focused app.
 What are your thoughts on this idea?**
 - She thinks the point of social media is finding new people and connecting with them.
 Having a conservative only platform (if it was based on race or sexuality then it would be discriminatory) could be compared to Reddit threads, but going out of the way to create an app to just confirm their values is weird.
 She thinks it’s weird to bash the left and have an app to just validate their views and just reply “Yes.
 I agree.” etc. She thinks people shouldn’t be saying harmful things and if that’s their view, they should vote based on their values in private.
+She thinks that having extreme opinions is bad, but that usually the extreme opinions go viral, so it's very easy to only hear the opinions from people with extreme views.
+She says that this annoys her a lot, because people either make fun of these opinons or she doesn't think these extreme opinons are well thought out and are used to gain popularity and virality.

+## Summary for Interview 1
+Interviewee 1 mostly uses social media to keep up with friends and family.
+He also does post political topics on social media like information on the upcoming elections.
+When asked about whether he fact checks the information he uploads on social media, he stated that "so many people I know were reposting it, so I assumed it was true," which shows the power of trust in the people closest to him.
+This may cause issues, because this demonstrates how people associate their trust in the accuracy with popularity in opinions in the people around them.

+It was surprising to hear that he only has heard of one primary argument for stricter gun laws and even stated that "I’ve thought about the other side, but that’s the only argument I can think of.
+I’ve never heard them say anything else."
+This shows how it's easy to only hear the most vocal of the other side of issues, which is often the argument that is the most viral and popular on social media, making it hard for diverse opinions and arguments to be heard.
+Furthermore, the interviewee contradicted himself by arguing that the left leaning sides aren’t seeing the right leaning side’s view," but was quick to dismiss the left side's point of view earlier on gun rights laws.
+He was also visibly passionate when talking about people not listening to his side of the argument, highlighting the issues of feeling heard on social media, especially when their opinions are not able to go viral.
+When this contradiction was pointed out, the interviewee conceded that "[he doesn’t] know their point of view, but [he doesn't] know what other arguments they even have for [him] to see," again emphasizing the fact that he hasn't had the chance to explore the multitude of arguments opinions of the opposite side.

+## Summary for Interview 2

-## Write Up
+## Design Opportunities
+1. Balancing popularity of comments/opinions while not promoting extreme views.
+-
+2. How to keep people engaged with perspectives that aren't affirming their own.
+3. Verify information in a non-biased way.
+4. Interacting with friends and families when discussing political and controversial topics while also displaying diverse opinions.